Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Each of the four classes, Senior, Junior, Sophomore, First-Years, elect students to serve as their class officers.
 These students work in conjunction with Student Senate to promote class unity and relay information pertinent to the members of their class.

-Panhellenic Council - Serves as the women's governing body, consisting of women from all chapters, who govern the women's sorority system through policy and resolutions that affect sorority women.
+FSL Leadership Council – Serves as the governing body for fraternity and sorority life (FSL), consisting of members from all chapters, who govern the FSL system through policy and resolutions that affect all chapter members.
+The Council aims to act as a coordinating and unifying organization for the fraternities and sororities at Lycoming College.

 Academic Interest